 This entry is critical, since QuikSCAT data are often not stored in the form which matches the concept.
 Acceptable type values include "string", "time", "boolean", "real", "integer" and storage\type: The data representation of the element within the storage medium.
 The storage class specification must conform to a valid HDF type.
-The valid HDF class strings are "int8", "int16", "int32", "float32", "float64", and number\of\bytes: HDF classes indicate the storage space required to store integers and floating point numbers.
+The valid HDF class strings are "int8", "int16", "int32", "uint8", "uint16", "uint32", "float32", "float64", and number\of\bytes: HDF classes indicate the storage space required to store integers and floating point numbers.
 They do not, however, indicate the storage space required for character strings.
 This entry lists the number of bytes allocated to store data elements as character strings.
-This attribute does not appear under floating point number and integer listings.